dennislee22/dennislee22.github.io/docs/cdppvc/base.md

     ![](../../assets/images/cdpbase/addbase16.png)

-## Post CDP Base Installation Settings
+## Post CDP Base Cluster Installation Settings

 1. All services should be in green mode as depicted below.
 Resolve the warning configuration issues or compress the warning if necessary.